OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 ### Preparing changes to be reviewed
 Before attempting to commit changes, make sure that they are compliant with the [OpenSwitch Coding Style](#openswitch-coding-style).
 For non-OpenSwitch modules, follow the coding style that the module already uses.

-In particular,  the following files be rejected:
+In particular,  the following files types are rejected:
 * Files with trailing spaces
 * Files with with non-printable ASCII characters in their names.

-Changes for review should be committed to a local branch with a commit message that:
+Changes for review must be committed to a local branch with a commit message that:
-* Begin with a single line of text which summarizes the contents of the change.
+* Begins with a single line of text which summarizes the contents of the change.
-* Additionally provide a description following the summarization line.
+* Additionally provides a description following the summarization line.

 If the change set has been composed by multiple commits to the local branch, **consider squashing them into a single commit** using `git rebase`.